captbullett65/MSCFT/real-world-example-3-dolphin-communication-msft-vs-arc.md

 https://app.arcanalysis.ai/arcs/819/research/brief
 ---
 Could AI/ LLMs be used to decode dolphin communication between dolphins and humans?

-Active
+Active ARCbot

 Research Brief
 ARCbot synthesizes your Search Results, Decomposition, and Scenarios into a Research Brief, providing an introductory primer to the ARC topic.